Collinformatics/AudioTranscription/README.md

   - Open the file and run the code to create the UI for the program

-- The program will save your transcribed messages in the 'logs" folder
+- The program will save your transcribed messages in the "logs" folder

   - Open "log.txt" to view and edit the text